TiddlySpace/replanadu/README.md

     compass compile

-This will produce/overwrite `screen.css` in the `assets` folder.
+This will produce/overwrite `replanadu.css` in the `assets` folder.
 At present, both Sass and CSS files need to be committed.